rickmugridge/mismatched/HowItWorks.md

 * Provide general matchers, such as match.any(), match.optional(), match.allOf(), match.anyOf()
 * Match arrays too, in a simple way
 * Measure the quality of partial matches
-* Avoid matching functions
+* Also provide for validating data
+* Improve the quality of matching in sets and unordered arrays (bags)

+The following are not covered here - see the code if you want more details:

 * Ensure we can test `mismatched` with itself by verifying results when a test fails
-* Provide a diff when strings are not as expected
-* Allow for insertions, deletions and changes in arrays, unordered arrays and sets
+* Allow for matching a set or unordered array (bag)
 * Allow for matching a subset of the properties of an array
 * Allow for matching a subset of the elements of an array or set
-* Allow for insertions, deletions and replacements when comparing arrays
-* Allow for unordered arrays (bags) and sets
 * Handle weirdo JS values such as NaN, Infinity, Symbols, and Error()
-* Refine matching criteria for unordered arrays and sets of objects with keys
+* Refine matching criteria for unordered arrays and sets of objects by specifying keys
 * Allow for binding a randomly-created value, such as an id, when it occurs in more than one place
 * Allow for self-referential values
-* Also handle validation

 ## Aim 1: `assertThat()` simply succeeds or fails when testing simple values